 Other tips for getting rid of nits and lice

-- Timing is everything with clearing head lice and if you don’t respect that you court failure.
+- If you are wanting to understand how to prevent nits, remember that timing is everything with clearing head lice.
+If you don’t respect that you court failure.
 The eggs take 7 to 11 days to hatch and the lice take 9 to 12 days to mature into adults.
 When you find them your combing cycle should be as follows: Day 1, day 2, day 6, day 9 and day 12.

 - Do not rely on the head lice products.
 They have very low rates of effectiveness and therefore often operate simply as expensive combing aids.
 When they do work, they may kill the head lice – they will not affect the eggs, and it is the eggs that often defeat parents.
 If you do not comb out the eggs (the nits) then they will hatch, grow up, breed, lay eggs and off you go again.

-If you are unsure, want a professional check, or need it all cleared out, then do contact us.
-Our network of nit and head lice removal clinics can sort it for you in 2 appointments, 7 days apart.
+If you find yourself asking why won’t my lice go away, want a professional check, or need it all cleared out, then do contact us.
+Our network of nit and head lice removal clinics can sort it for you in 2 appointments, 7 days apart